Nearly Optimal Stochastic Approximation for Online Principal Subspace Estimation: Main Results

 where the constant $C_*(d,N_*,\delta) \to C_5$ as $d\to\infty,N_*\to\infty$, and $b_3,C_5,C_6$ are absolute constants. \end{theorem}

 Our \Cref{thm:thm2:ppr1,thm:thm3:ppr1} when applied to the case $p=1$ do not exactly yield \Cref{thm:thm2:ppr1-LWLZ,thm:thm3:ppr1-LWLZ}, respectively.
-But the resulting conditions and upper bounds have the same orders in variables $d,\beta,\delta$, and the coefficients of $\beta$ and $\frac{\ln N_*}{N}$ in the upper bounds are comparable.
-But we note that the first term in right-hand side of \cref{eq:main-result-thm2} is proportional to $d$, not $d^2$ as in \cref{eq:main-result-thm2-LWLZ}; so ours is tighter.
+But the resulting conditions and upper bounds have the same orders in constant parameters $d,\beta,\delta$, and the coefficients of $\beta$ and $\tfrac{\ln N_*}{N}$ in the upper bounds are comparable.
+Note that the first term in right-hand side of \cref{eq:main-result-thm2} is proportional to $d$, not $d^2$ as in \cref{eq:main-result-thm2-LWLZ}; so ours is tighter for high-dimensional data.

-The proofs here for \Cref{thm:thm2:ppr1,thm:thm3:ppr1} are nearly the same as those in \cite{liWLZ2017near} for \Cref{thm:thm2:ppr1-LWLZ,thm:thm3:ppr1-LWLZ} owing to the fact that the difficult estimates have already been taken care of by either \Cref{thm:thm1:ppr1} or \Cref{thm:thm1:ppr1-LWLZ}.
+Our proofs for \Cref{thm:thm2:ppr1,thm:thm3:ppr1} are nearly the same as those in \cite{liWLZ2017near} for \Cref{thm:thm2:ppr1-LWLZ,thm:thm3:ppr1-LWLZ} owing to the fact that the difficult estimates have already been taken care of by either \Cref{thm:thm1:ppr1} or \Cref{thm:thm1:ppr1-LWLZ}.
 But still there are some extras for $p>1$, namely, the need to estimate the marginal probability for the uniform distribution on the Grassmann manifold of dimension higher than $1$.
-We cannot find it in the literature, and thus have to build it ourselves with the help of the theory of special functions of a matrix argument, rarely used in the statistical community.
+We are not aware of anything like that in the literature, and thus have to build it ourselves with the help of the theory of special functions of a matrix argument, rarely used in the statistical community.

-It may also be worth pointing out that all absolute constants, except $C_p$ which has an explicit expression in \cref{eq:Cp-dfn} and $C_{\psi}$, in our theorems are concretely bounded as in \cref{eq:C}, whereas those in \Cref{thm:thm1:ppr1-LWLZ,thm:thm2:ppr1-LWLZ,thm:thm3:ppr1-LWLZ} are not.
+It may also be worth pointing out that all absolute constants, except $C_p$ which has an explicit expression in \cref{eq:Cp-dfn} and $C_{\psi}$, in our theorems will be explicitly bounded as in \cref{eq:C}, whereas those in \Cref{thm:thm1:ppr1-LWLZ,thm:thm2:ppr1-LWLZ,thm:thm3:ppr1-LWLZ} are not.

-\section{Proof of \texorpdfstring{\Cref{thm:thm1:ppr1}}{Theorem~4.1}}
+\section{Proof of Theorem \ref{thm:thm1:ppr1}}